PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-To assess the impact of visual inputs on the safety boundary, we compute the cluster separation ratio (CSR) across representative transformer layers in LLaVA and LLaMA, given identical text inputs but varying images.
-The CSR is defined as the ratio of the cosine distance between benign and malicious cluster centers to the average intra-cluster distance.
-A higher CSR value reflects stronger separability of the model between different categories of inputs.
+We compute the cluster separation ratio (CSR) across representative layers of LLaVA and LLaMA under identical text inputs with varying images.
+CSR is defined as the ratio between the cosine distance of benign and malicious cluster centers and the average intra-cluster distance.
+Higher CSR values indicate stronger representational separability.
 Results are summarized in Tables~\ref{tab:llava_csr_analysis} and~\ref{tab:llama_csr_analysis}.

-First, under the \textit{Existence Prior Test}, LLaVA shows a clear collapse in semantic boundaries.
-At layer -$5$, CSR drops from 0.4538 (Text-only) to 0.3435 (White image), and further to 0.2437 when emojis are added.
-This degradation persists across layers, indicating that LLaVA's visual encoder injects alignment noise even when semantic content is absent.
-By contrast, LLaMA maintains stronger separability under the same conditions (e.g., 1.8839\textrightarrow{}0.9321), suggesting that frozen visual pathways buffer against modality-induced interference.
-Second, the \textit{Semantic Consistency Disruption Test} reveals LLaVA's vulnerability to conflicting or weakly related image-text semantics.
-Under CrossCatOppLabel at layer -$5$, CSR drops from 0.3430 (Text-only) to 0.3288 (CrossCatOppLabel), and further to 0.2061 with emoji.
-Similar trends appear under CatOppLabel.
-In contrast, LLaMA retains more stable CSR values (e.g., 0.9242\textrightarrow{}0.7383), indicating greater robustness.
-Third, under the \textit{Lightweight Perturbation Test}, LLaVA consistently exhibits CSR compression.
-For instance, in Noise+MalTypora, CSR drops from 0.2943 (Plain) to 0.2059 (Emoji), and remains suppressed under other perturbations such as Noise+White (0.3517\textrightarrow{}0.2477).
-In contrast, LLaMA is largely unaffected, with CSR generally above 0.6.
+Under the \textbf{Existence Prior Test}, visual inputs lead to a pronounced compression of semantic separability in LLaVA.
+At the \(-5\)th layer, CSR decreases from 0.4538 (Text-only) to 0.3435 with a white image, and further to 0.2437 when emojis are added.
+This degradation persists across layers, indicating that even semantically empty or weak visual signals can perturb internal representations.
+Under the same conditions, LLaMA also exhibits a reduction in CSR (e.g., 1.8839 \textrightarrow{} 0.9321), although the magnitude of decline is comparatively smaller.
+The \textbf{Semantic Consistency Disruption Test} further demonstrates the impact of conflicting or weakly related image-text semantics.
+Under CrossCatOppLabel at the \(-5\)th layer, CSR drops from 0.3430 (Text-only) to 0.3288, and further to 0.2061 with emoji inputs, with a similar downward trend observed under CatOppLabel.
+While LLaMA shows a more gradual reduction in CSR (e.g., 0.9242 \textrightarrow{} 0.7383), its representational separability is likewise affected by semantic inconsistency between modalities.
+Finally, even lightweight visual perturbations produce a consistent effect.
+Under the \textbf{Lightweight Perturbation Test}, visual noise and stylistic variations consistently compress CSR in LLaVA.
+For example, in Noise+MalTypora, CSR decreases from 0.2943 (Plain) to 0.2059 (Emoji), and remains suppressed under other perturbations such as Noise+White (0.3517 \textrightarrow{} 0.2477).
+LLaMA again exhibits smaller but non-negligible reductions, with CSR values generally remaining higher but still showing sensitivity to perturbations.
+Across all three tests, a coherent layerwise pattern emerges: CSR typically peaks around the \(-15\)th layer and declines toward the output, with this decline becoming steeper under visual perturbations, particularly in LLaVA.
+Overall, these results indicate that visual inputs tend to entangle benign and malicious representations in deeper layers, while differences between models mainly lie in the degree, rather than the existence, of this effect.